beejjorgensen/bgc/src/bgc_part_0300_functions.md

 ## Passing by Value {#passvalue}

-I'd mentioned earlier that when you pass an argument to a function, a copy of that argument gets made and stored in the corresponding parameter.
+[i[Pass by value]]I'd mentioned earlier that when you pass an argument to a function, a copy of that argument gets made and stored in the corresponding parameter.

 If the argument is a variable, a copy of the value of that variable gets made and stored in the parameter.